 Join the Vet Mums community on Facebook for chat and support

 Not just for mums!
 This page is for dad’s too.
 And there’s useful info if you’re taking a break from clinical practice whether on sabbatical, maternity/paternity leave, doing a PhD, or just travelling for a year this forum enables you to keep in touch with fellow career-break folk.

-SOON TO LAUNCH: monthly ‘keep in touch’ newsletters for small animal, and farm practice (equine and vet nurse to be added in the near future).
+NOW LAUNCHED: monthly ‘keep in touch’ newsletters for small animal, and farm practice (equine and vet nurse to be added in the near future).
 These brief one page summaries of new drugs, important changes in drugs licensing, treatment trends and emerging diseases to smooth your transition back into practice.
 Click here to read more, or register with Vetsnet and click on the link to signup and receive them (and nothing more – no junk here!).

 RESOURCES AND LINKS: